department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.medicationRequest-notes.md

 MHV requests updates on medications from Vista using HL7 v2 messaging.
-This request is for table rows (RDT sgement), thus the result is not a defined HL7v2 message, it is some table.
+This request is for table rows (RDT segment), thus the result is not a defined HL7v2 message, it is some table.
 I don't have the definition of this table.
 The returned message of table rows is decomposed into Java objects.
 The Java objects are shown in the following diagram.

 <figure>
 {%include medications.svg%}